-As a handyman there may be time when you need to access higher outside spaces, roofs, windows, walls, gutters for repair, maintenance and painting.
+As a handyman, there may be a time when you need to access higher outside spaces, roofs, windows, walls and gutters for repair, maintenance and painting.
 Often many of us will reach for a ladder in these situations as it’s quick, easy and cost-effective.

 Ladders offer many benefits, but there are some limitations, and this is when you may want to review other options, like scaffolding.

 Working from ladders generally gives you limited space and freedom to move easily.
 If you’re completing a job that requires the use of tools then a ladder is going to be very limiting.
 You can hang items from the rungs or the top but you will lack a flat surface to place things on.

 Ladders also have limitations with weight.
 Heavy equipment and materials are going to be difficult to manoeuvre and the ladder itself might not be able to support them.
 Heavy pressure can bend and in some cases snap a ladder.

 Balance is an important factor on a ladder.
 If you don’t have a steady stance then working at heigh on a ladder will be difficult.
 Likewise, if you are working at height for an extended period of time then a ladder isn’t ideal.
 You will put pressure on your feet and need to adjust your stance regularly.